invisiblestar/agentgateway/README.md

 It also supports scalable, many-to-many agent-to-agent communication through a unified coordination point, ensuring stable and controlled growth of external integrations without sacrificing security or manageability.

+### Key Components

+The Gateway Agent is designed to be added on top of an existing company API Gateway infrastructure.
+Instead of replacing the current setup, it extends the traditional API Gateway model by introducing an intelligent control layer that enables secure, scalable agent-to-agent interactions.
+This allows companies to evolve from simple request-response APIs to dynamic, multi-agent communication architectures while maintaining full control and visibility.

+We recommend complementing the Gateway Agent with AI Guardrails to introduce an additional mid-layer of security, capable of detecting and blocking sensitive data access, prompt injections, and hallucination attempts before they reach critical internal systems.

 ## Features

 - Async API endpoints for querying assistants